snowplow/documentation/docs/collecting-data/collecting-from-own-applications/php-tracker/setup/index.md

 ### Composer

-Using Composer to manage your dependencies, simply add the Snowplow PHP Tracker to your project by running:
+If using Composer to manage your dependencies, simply add the Snowplow PHP Tracker to your project by running:

 ```bash
 composer require snowplow/snowplow-tracker